 Burkina Faso, Liberia and Zambia (BGFA1)

-BGFA1 aims to incentivise off-grid energy companies to accelerate the establishment of new, long-term sustainable energy service subscriptions at scale.
 In total, some EUR 30 million is offered to qualified, private off-grid energy service providers under three different Country Programmes, with funding opportunities split into a number of Funding Windows and Funding Lots.
 The contract size is expected to be EUR 1 – 4 million, depending on the target country and individual needs.